madeleinedarbyshire/CMP3035/docs/_workshops/workshop4.md

 ## Extension 1: Style Buttons and Tab Bar
 Style the app as you like.

 1. Styling the button component in React Native can be a bit limited so instead you might perfer to create a custom component and wrap it in a [TouchableOpacity](https://reactnative.dev/docs/touchableopacity).
-See an example in the clock-app/components/buttons.js.

 2. You can change the icons shown on the TabBar:
   - Install [expo-vector-icons](https://www.npmjs.com/package/@expo/vector-icons) and import `MaterialCommunityIcons`, `FontAwesome` or another icon library